 Sufficient additional college-level credits so that total credits earned is at least 90 quarter credits.
-These remaining courses may include prerequisites for major courses (e.g., Math 103 and 111), additional major coursework, or specific general education or other university requirements, as approved by the advisor.
+These remaining courses may include prerequisites for major courses, additional major coursework, or specific general education or other university requirements, as approved by the advisor.